-The 'cache', refers to a place where data is stored temporarily.
+The 'cache' refers to data stored temporarily.
 On the web, this enables faster rendering and shorter loading times.
-The browser doesn't have to download the site's data at each visit but gets the required files from the cache from a previous viewing.
+The browser will not need to download the site's data at each visit but gets the required files from the cache from a previous viewing.

-Refreshing will cause the browser to re-check with the server to make sure it has the latest copy of the web page and load the most recent version.
-Keyboard shortcuts below.
+Refreshing will cause the browser to re-check with the server to load and show the most recent version.

 PC: Press Ctrl +Shift + R

 MAC: Press Command + Shift + R